-- 1. Quality Assurance: NAAC criteria are designed to evaluate the quality of higher education institutions.
-Through Audits, institutions can identify the areas of strength and weakness, enabling them to maintain and enhance the quality of education provided. - 2.
-Quality Benchmarking: The criterion provided by NAAC provides quality benchmarking to ensure greater credibility and trust among our collaborators including students, parents, employers, and funding agencies.
-Audits based on NAAC criteria pave the way for institutional - 3.
-Strategic Planning: Audits are instrumental in formulating strategic plans and policies aimed at enhancing the overall academic Environment.
+1. Quality Assurance: NAAC criteria are designed to evaluate the quality of higher education institutions.
+Through Audits, institutions can identify the areas of strength and weakness, enabling them to maintain and enhance the quality of education provided.

+2. Quality Benchmarking:

+The criterion provided by NAAC provides quality benchmarking to ensure greater credibility and trust among our collaborators including students, parents, employers, and funding agencies.
+Audits based on NAAC criteria pave the way for institutional accreditation infrastructure, Faculty Development, and student support services.

+3. Strategic Planning: Audits are instrumental in formulating strategic plans and policies aimed at enhancing the overall academic Environment,